pratapsingh24/ETH-AVAX-module-2/README.md

 Calls the withdraw method on the smart contract to withdraw 1 ETH.
 Waits for the transaction to complete and then updates the balance by calling getBalance.

+8. getTotalSupply: Fetches the total supply of ETH in the contract and sets it to the totalSupply state.

+9. getOwner: Fetches the contract owner's address and sets it to the owner state.

 ## Component Rendering

 1. initUser: